Exodus 18:1-20:26

 – the covenant consumes the house

 The first four commandments instruct us how to love God above all other gods, how to worship him without idols, and how to honor His name.
-The final six commandments instruct us how to love our neighbor as ourselves.
+Once we understand those commands, the Sabbath becomes the evidence of our understanding.
+It is also the ‘door’ or dalet to the final six commandments that instruct the people of Adonai how to love their neighbor as themselves.

 ה Hey – A Window means ‘reveal’ or ‘behold.’